shastrihm/dropfind/README.md

 5) `-t` (bool): Whether or not to operate in test mode.
 Defaults to False.
 Should only be true in `test.bat`.

 E.g. `python dropfind.py -p "C:\Path\To\Images" -n 42 -b "J000597" -m False`
 - The script will begin monitoring the directory `C:\Path\To\Images`.
-Once it prints `Ready for Inference...` to the console (which it will not print if `-m` is False), it will perform inference on each image as it enters the directory, writing data to a `temp.csv` file.
+Once it prints `Ready for Inference...` to the console (you can check `dropfind_log.txt` for this if `-m` is True, see below), it will perform inference on each image as it enters the directory, writing data to a `temp.csv` file.
 After `42` images have been processed, the script will terminate, acknowledging its termination by saving a file named `exit.txt` in the directory.
 It will rename the `temp.csv` to `J000597.csv` in the same directory, with the drop center coords and filenames for each processed file:

 `C:\Path\To\Images\J000597.csv`